MidnightRain77/SeeksForGeeks/README.md

     a.
 A member variable 'Done' to keep the record of the total number of processed entries.<br />
     b.
 A member variable 'count_VIP' to keep the record of the number of VIP entries processed.<br />
     c.
 Define a Constructor Counter():<br />
-        - Initialize the Done variable to 0.<br />
+    *Tabspace*- Initialize the Done variable to 0.<br />
     d.
-Define a public member function 'increase()':<br />
-        - Increment done variable by 1.
+Define a public member function 'increase()':<br /> *Tabspace*   - Increment done variable by 1.
 This function is called whenever a VIP or non-VIP entry is processed.<br />
     e.
-Define a public member function 'increase_VIP()':<br />
-        - Increment count_VIP by 1.
+Define a public member function 'increase_VIP()':<br /> *Tabspace*    - Increment count_VIP by 1.
 This function is called when a VIP entry is processed.<br />
     f.
-Define a public member function 'isEmpty()' :<br />
-        - Verify if all non-VIP entries have been processed by comparing Done the total number of entries (M) minus the number of VIP entries (count_VIP).<br />
+Define a public member function 'isEmpty()' :<br /> *Tabspace*    - Verify if all non-VIP entries have been processed by comparing Done the total number of entries (M) minus the number of VIP entries (count_VIP).<br />
         - Return 1 if Done is equal to M minus count_VIP, showing that there are no more non-VIP entries to process.<br />
         - Otherwise, Return 0. <br />